 - Arrive at the meeting location 10-20 minutes ahead of the scheduled start time.

 - Check in with the foray leader or assistant.

 - Listen to the foray leader’s directions about where the group will be going, and when and where to reconvene.
-Forays often return after a couple of hours at the same, or nearby location, where collected specimens can be placed to share and observe.
+Forays often return after 1 or 2 hours at the same, or nearby location, where collected specimens can be placed to share and observe.

 - Embark on the foray in small groups as instructed.
 Look and observe fungi only collecting where it makes sense to bring a specimen back to the identification table.